PowerMops/powermops-site/src/routes/pmops/Reference-13.md

 into that definition.
 If you type U, you will come back up again.
 Q will quit decompiling/debugging.

-If you are debugging, G does a &lsquo;go&rsquo; (return to normal execution) and N is like G except that you will drop into the Debugger again the Next time you execute the word you wanted to debug.
+If you are debugging, G does a 'go' (return to normal execution) and N is like G except that you will drop into the Debugger again the Next time you execute the word you wanted to debug.
 Typing R gives you a dump of the machine registers.
 Typing F (for Forth) gets you